e1r1kk/e1r1kk.github.io/_posts/2025-05-11-metaCTF-April-CTF-writeups.md

 ### Info Gathering

-After signing up and loging in, we can load the Products page and see the different products we can buy - one of which being our $1000 dollar flag:
+After signing up and logging in, we can load the Products page and see the different products we can buy - one of which being our $1000 dollar flag:

 ![product page](\assets\images\April2025MetaCTF\ProductPage.png)

 If we go to our profile, we see that we have $100.
-The question is, how can we gain more money when we can only buy and refund products we've bought?
+The question is, how can we gain more money if we can only buy and return products we've bought?

 ![base profile](\assets\images\April2025MetaCTF\BaseProfile.png)

-The first thing I wanted to do was see what cookies were being sent when loading the profile page.
-My goal would be to manually set whatever "balance" variable was being used to store the users balance.
+The first thing I wanted to do was see what cookies were being sent when loading the Profile page.
+My goal was to manipulate whatever "balance" variable was being used to store the user's balance, giving myself the exact balance I would need to buy the flag.

 Using Burpe Suite, I intercepted the traffic for the profile page and found a **JSON Web Token** (JWT) cookie:

 ![base profile](\assets\images\April2025MetaCTF\BaseProfileRequest.png)

 For those who don't know what a JWT cookie is (as I didn't upon finding it), it's a form of authentication which utilizes encryption and a signature to store JSON data.
-Utilizing a [JWT Debugger](https://token.dev/), we can take a look at what data is being stored inside.
+Utilizing a [JWT Debugger](https://token.dev/), I took a look at what data was being stored inside.

 ![jwt debugger](\assets\images\April2025MetaCTF\JWTDebugger.png)

-Within the payload, we see two parameters being stored: The account's email address and the accounts **balance**.
-If we take a look at this Docker's **app.rb** file, we can see how this JWT is being made and authenticated:
+Within the payload, I found two parameters being stored: The account's email address and the accounts **balance**.
+To see how this JWT is being made and authenticated, I looked inside the **app.rb** file witin the Docker image:
 <p style="font-size:20px; font-style:italic;">JWT Creation</p>

 ```ruby